ernestojr/proton-quark-exception/README.md

 # proton-quark-exception
-Middleware to run before controllers and use them with proton microframework

 Build functions for handling errors defined in a JSON file for the proton microframework.
 These functions return an object with the structure:
 ```sh